 Financial instruments included in other receivables consist of sales tax due from the Federal Government of Canada.
-Other receivables are in good standing as of December 31, 2012.
-Other financial assets include prepayments and deposits.
-Management believes that the credit risk concentration with respect to financial instruments included in other receivables and other financial assets is minimal.
+Other receivables are in good standing as of December 31, 2013.
+Management believes that the credit risk concentration with respect to financial instruments included in other receivables is minimal.